"To be human is to be infected with this phenomenon we call shame."

 What is shame?

-Shame is a sense we are not enough; a sense of deficiency, inferiority, inadequacy and unworthiness; a sense that you are
+Shame is a sense we are not enough; a sense of deficiency, inferiority, inadequacy, and unworthiness;

-flawed and unworthy of acceptance.
+a sense that you are flawed and unworthy of acceptance.

-Christian Psychiatrist, Curt Thompson says in his book The Soul of Shame, “to be human is to be infected with this phenomenon we call shame.”
-Have you ever battled a nagging thought or feeling that you are not ______ enough?
-The blank may be filled in a multitude of ways, but it has the same root—shame.
-It could be that you felt like you were not smart enough, pretty enough, athletic enough, charismatic enough, strong enough, funny enough, desirable enough, competent enough and the list could go on.
-This sense of not being enough is shame.
+The Soul of Shame, “To be human is to be infected with this phenomenon we call shame.”
+Have you ever battled a nagging thought or feeling that you are not _______ enough?
+This blank may be filled in countless ways, but its root is the same — shame.
+It could be that you felt like you were not smart enough, pretty enough, athletic enough, charismatic enough, strong enough, funny enough, desirable enough, competent enough… and the list could go on.
+That deep sense of not being enough?
+That’s shame.

 Where does it come from?